Axiologic/swarm-engine/README.markdown

-#New concept that takes the put the old swarmcore concept and callflow toghethet:  control your asynchronous code with explicit flows and have executable choreographies
+#New concept that takes the put the swarmcore and callflow together:  control your asynchronous code with explicit flows and have executable choreographies

 ### This library purpose a concept of flows based on explicit continuations.